Our Events

 Friends of Garland's Historic Magic 11th Street

-has also sponsored three original musicals performed on the stage of Garland's Plaza Theatre.
+has also sponsored four original musicals performed on stage in the Granville Arts Center.

 Musical Drama